LynnHo/lynnho.github.io/_pages/about.md

 <a href="mailto:hezhenliang@ict.ac.cn"><img src="images/email.png" class="no-shadow scale" style="width:auto;height:30px;"></a>&nbsp;[hezhenliang@ict.ac.cn](mailto:hezhenliang@ict.ac.cn)

 <p align="justify">
-    I am an Assistant Professor in the Visual Information Processing and Learning (<a href="http://vipl.ict.ac.cn/en">VIPL</a>) research group at the Institute of Computing Technology (<a href="http://www.ict.cas.cn">ICT</a>), Chinese Academy of Sciences (<a href="https://english.cas.cn/">CAS</a>).
+    I am an Associate Professor in the Visual Information Processing and Learning (<a href="http://vipl.ict.ac.cn/en">VIPL</a>) research group at the Institute of Computing Technology (<a href="http://www.ict.cas.cn">ICT</a>), Chinese Academy of Sciences (<a href="https://english.cas.cn/">CAS</a>).
 I co-lead the <a href="https://github.com/VIPL-GENUN">VIPL-GENUN</a> research group with Prof. <a href="https://scholar.google.com/citations?user=Vkzd7MIAAAAJ">Shiguang Shan</a>, focusing on generative models for visual generation, understanding, and their unification.
 </p>
 <p align="justify">
     I received my Ph.D. from ICT, CAS in 2021, under the supervision of Prof. <a href="https://scholar.google.com/citations?user=Vkzd7MIAAAAJ">Shiguang Shan</a> and close collaboration with Prof. <a href="https://scholar.google.com/citations?user=4AKCKKEAAAAJ">Meina Kan</a> and Prof. <a href="https://scholar.google.com/citations?user=vVx2v20AAAAJ">Xilin Chen</a>.
 I received my B.E. from Beijing University of Posts and Telecommunications in 2015.